 Taste

-Lamb already has a flavour all of its own, you’ll never mistake it for the other three big names (beef, pork and chicken), but many restaurants will serve their lamb heavily spiced.
+Lamb already has a flavor all of its own, you’ll never mistake it for the other three big names (beef, pork and chicken), but many restaurants will serve their lamb heavily spiced.

-This is done to maximise and enhance the flavour, but it can also be used to mask the turning meat.
-So, if you’re at a restaurant, and you order the lamb, don’t panic if the flavours are bold.
+This is done to maximize and enhance the flavor, but it can also be used to mask the turning meat.
+So, if you’re at a restaurant, and you order the lamb, don’t panic if the flavors are bold.

-You will NEVER see any mould on fresh or even aged (the traditional way of tenderising butchered meat) cuts of meat.
+You will NEVER see any mold on fresh or even aged (the traditional way of tenderizing butchered meat) cuts of meat.
 If you see any growth forms on meat, DO NOT purchase or cook with it.
 It should be discarded immediately.

-NOTE: Consuming any meat product that is spoiled will most likely lead to severe illness, and potential hospitalisation.
+NOTE: Consuming any meat product that is spoiled will most likely lead to severe illness and potential hospitalization.
 Never eat meat that has any of the indicators outlined above, and seek medical advice if you suspect you have eaten rotten meat products.

 How Long Does Lamb Last